heroku/git_hub_integration/README.md

 ## Usage

+### Dependencies
+- `RbNACL`
+- `Redis`
+- `Octokit`

+### ENV Variables
+`RBNACL_SECRET`
 You will need a `RBNACL_SECRET` environment variable to encrypt cached tokens.
 You can generate one using the following code

 ```
 dd if=/dev/urandom bs=32 count=1 2>/dev/null | openssl base64
 ```
+`GITHUB_API_TOKEN` - Legacy API token

+`GITHUB_INTEGRATION_ID` - The id of your GitHub App.
+After creating the GitHub app, you can view this id in the GitHub UI by visiting the [GitHub Apps page](https://github.com/organizations/heroku/settings/apps) and clicking `Edit` next to your GitHub App.
+The ID will be in the `About` section.
+`GITHUB_PRIVATE_KEY` - This private key is generated and can be downloaded locally when you first create your GitHub app.

+`GITHUB_INTEGRATION_APPLICATION_ID` - Setting this will mean that the gem will start using the GitHub app instead of the legacy GitHub token, only set this when you're ready to start using the integration.
+The integration application ID is unique to each installation of the GitHub app.
+It is generated when you install the GitHub App on the Heroku account.
+After installing the app, visit the [Installed GitHub Apps page](https://github.com/organizations/heroku/settings/installations) and click on `Configure` next to your GitHub App.
+The integration application ID will be visible in the URL.

 ## Development